FACTBOX-What business thinks about Britain's referendum on EU membership

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-May 19 Prime Minister David Cameron has pledged to renegotiate Britain's ties with Europe and then give voters an in-out referendum on European Union membership by the end of 2017.
+May 21 Prime Minister David Cameron has pledged to renegotiate Britain's ties with Europe and then give voters a referendum on European Union membership by the end of 2017.

 Vodafone Chief Executive Vittorio Colao: